Hired in High Season: Seasonal Labor Demand and Refugee Labor Market Integration: Discussion and conclusion

+In comparison to findings by \citet{degenhardtnimczik} and \citet{arendt2022}, the treatment does however not distort human capital investments and does not affect medium-term job quality.
+As cumulated employment and earnings are elevated for the treatment group in the medium run, the early labor market access thus appears, at most, beneficial for refugees in net terms.

+As discussed above, these findings are consistent with the notion that the integration effects of low-barrier employment depend on the job quality gap between early entry jobs and the counterfactual.
+In Austria's segmented refugee labor market, where low formal education, limited skill recognition, and strict occupational regulation constrain most refugees to a narrow set of low-barrier sectors, hospitality jobs may simply not constitute a fundamentally worse option than what refugees would otherwise take.
+This contrasts with the gig economy setting of \citet{degenhardtnimczik}, where the quality gap is potentially larger and crowding-out of human capital investment is more plausible.

 At the same time, my results also suggest that refugees not only react strongly to the early availability of hospitality work, but they keep working in this sector also years later.
-Together with the finding that treated individuals are also working in sectors more typical to refugees and in firms with lower shares of Austrian coworkers, the caveat of increased labor market segregation needs to be highlighted.
+Together with the finding that treated individuals are also working in sectors more typical to refugees and in firms with lower Austrian coworker shares, the increase in labor market segregation remains an important caveat.

 Taken together, this study contributes to broader debates about optimal integration strategies by isolating the effects of early low-barrier job availability from persistent regional labor market characteristics.
-The findings reveal that early employment opportunities in the hospitality sector generate high short-term employment effects, and lasting effects on cumulated employment and earnings.
-Policymakers should, however, also consider the effects on labor market segregation, if the work opportunities provided to refugees are limited to a few sectors only.
+The findings reveal that early employment opportunities in the hospitality sector generate substantial short-term employment effects and lasting gains in cumulated employment and earnings.
+Policymakers should however also consider the effects on labor market segregation, particularly where work opportunities for refugees are concentrated in a small number of entry sectors.
+Given that hospitality represents a similarly important entry sector for refugees in Germany and Switzerland, these findings speak to integration debates well beyond the Austrian context.

 \phantomsection